Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 Charles E. March ’66: Battling the 9th Viet Cong Division at Suoi Tre

-2nd Battalion, 34th Armor, 25th Division USARV
+Bronze Star with Valor2nd Battalion, 34th Armor, 25th Division USARV

 Bronze Star w/Valor for his heroism while leading a battalion task force attempting to reinforce members of the 3rd Brigade, 4th Infantry Division under attack at Suoi Tre, Vietnam.
 After making a slow advance through jungle, 1st Lt.
 March encountered an enemy force of a large force from the 9h Viet Cong Division overrunning the fire support base he was to reinforce.
 He immediately deployed his platoon, taking advantage of his mobility and fire support.
 Throughout the battle, 1st Lt March engaged the Viet Cong at a very close range while exposing himself to hostile fire as he deployed his men and secured the perimeter.